venkatesh87/asianfusion.online/wordpress/wp-content/plugins/megamenu/readme.txt

 == Changelog ==

+= 2.4.2 =

+* Improvement: Add Mobile Font (Hover) and Mobile Menu Item Background (Hover) options to theme editor
+* Fix: Add vendor prefixes to toggle block CSS to improve compatibility for old iPhones
+* Fix: Desktop menu visibility when Mobile Effect is set to slide and the browser is resized between desktop - mobile - desktop
+* Fix: Indent forth and fifth level menu items in grid layout sub menus
+* Fix: Remove webkit tap highlight color on mobile toggle bar
+* Improvement: Enable dynamic_sidebar_params filter when MEGAMENU_DYNAMIC_SIDEBAR_PARAMS constant is true
+* Improvement: CSS overrides/resets - word-wrap on menu item titles, transitions on anchors, visibility on h4 elements
+* Improvement: Use "max-mega-menu" class instead of "mega-menu" to avoid conflicts with themes that already use a "mega-menu" class

 = 2.4.1.5 =

 * Improvement: Detect Hummingbird as a caching plugin
-* Improvement: Accessbility - add aria-label attribute to links where "Hide text" has been enabled
+* Improvement: Accessibility - add aria-label attribute to links where "Hide text" has been enabled
 * Fix: Mobile toggle block logo width

 = 2.4.1.4 =